 Spartanburg, SC 29307

 The Cottonwood trail runs through Edwin M. Griffin Preserve outside Spartanburg’s center and offers a path into a wooded landscape surrounding Lawson’s Fork Creek.
-Whether you utilize it for a running path or simply a hiking trail, it provides a convenient connection across residential areas on the city’s outskirts.
+Whether you utilize it for running or simply hiking, the trail provides a convenient connection across residential areas on the city’s outskirts.

 For those who aren’t looking for a long walk, there are also a variety of shorter trails throughout the preserve, which allow you to explore more of the natural environment.
-You may even find yourself face-to-face with wild turkeys or foxes, considering this trail is a breeding ground for local wildlife!
+You may even find yourself face-to-face with wild turkeys or foxes as this trail is a breeding ground for local wildlife!

-Lastly, The Cottonwood Trail shapes an important part of the city’s trail network, The Daniel Morgan Trail System, aka “The Dan,” with connections planned and more trails, which are underway throughout the community.
+Lastly, The Cottonwood Trail shapes an important part of the city’s trail network, The Daniel Morgan Trail System, aka “The Dan,” with connections planned and more trails underway throughout the community.

 Musgrove Mill